Summer Session 2016

 Summer Session 2016 information will be posted in February 2016.
 Continuing CCA student registration for on-campus summer courses will begin March 7; registration for nondegree students will begin on March 28.

 Summer Session 2015

 3D: Hand Production

-This course introduces fundamental concepts of three-dimensional art, design, and architecture.
+3D courses introduce fundamental concepts of three-dimensional art, design, and architecture.
 Using a variety of materials, processes, and tools, students investigate form and function including mass, weight, movement, balance, and structure.
 Students learn various construction methods and how to make effective material choices.
 Emphasis is on connecting intention with craft.
 Each of the 3D courses helps students create a safe studio practice and build professional time management skills.
 Research and iterative studies are designed to add depth to thinking and working processes.
-Students choose one 3D course from the selection offered.
 Students consider issues such as sustainable materials, reuse, diverse cultural contributions and how objects function in the world.
+(3 credits)

 This course satisfies the 3D CORE Studio requirement or a Studio Elective.